Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

     * Kubectl
 * Create a [service account](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/managing_service_accounts/index.html) in your organization in Amplify Platform to pull Helm charts and Docker images from the [Axway Repository](https://repository.axway.com/).
 * Deploy the external MySQL and Cassandra databases infrastructure.
-* Create a Kubernetes cluster that conforms to that described in the Architecture Overview guide and reflects the architecture choices described above.
+* Create a Kubernetes cluster that conforms to the architecture described in the Architecture Overview guide and reflects the architecture choices described above.

 These tasks must be completed for a successful installation.